 We are constantly told Canada has a "distinctive" multicultural identity in the world.
 The constitutional recognition of multiculturalism as a "Canadian value" in the Charter of Rights and Freedoms (1982), and the announcement in the Canadian Multiculturalism Act of 1988 that the "preservation and enhancement of multiculturalism" is a vital objective of the government, are regularly invoked as legally enacted expressions of this "distinctively Canadian" identity.

-It is an identity our current elites have promoted intensively since the 1980s.
-Many have eagerly embraced it as a solution to the much talked about ambivalence Canadians have had about their identity in the face of the American nation to the south controlling much of Canada's economy and culture.
+It is an identity our current elites have promoted intensively since the 1980s, and which many have embraced as a solution to the much talked about ambivalence Canadians have about their identity in the face of the American nation to the south controlling much of Canada's economy and culture.

-Don't they know that every Western nation today claims to be a uniquely multicultural nation based strictly on civic values without any core ethnic identity: England, France, Sweden, United States, Australia, New Zealand, Italy, Spain?
+Don't they know that every Western nation today claims to be a uniquely multicultural nation: England, France, Sweden, United States, Australia, New Zealand, Italy, Spain?
 Most of the "educated" who condescendingly pretend they are above Trump's "uneducated" supporters don't know.